steenharsted/mocapr/README.md

 Now the difference between the two types of animations is evident.
-`animate_movement()` gives you *fixed viewpoints* (you are standing still and watching the movement) and `animate_anatomical()` *updates your viewpoint for each frame* (you are always the watching the subject from the back and the side of the pelvis).
+`animate_movement()` gives you *fixed viewpoints* (you are standing still and watching the movement) and `animate_anatomical()` *updates your viewpoint for each frame* (you are always watching the subject from the back and the side of the pelvis).

 ## using `mocapr` to plot